raul23/Darth-Vader-RPi/docs/index.rst

    If you don't have an RPi, don't worry.
-You can still test the program on your own computer because the package ``darth_vader_rpi`` uses the library `SimulRPi`_ to simulate I/O devices connected to an RPi such as LEDs and push buttons by blinking small circles on the terminal and playing sounds when a keyboard key is pressed.
+You can still test the program on your own computer because the package ``darth_vader_rpi`` uses the library `SimulRPi`_ to simulate I/O devices connected to an RPi such as LEDs and push buttons by blinking red dots in the terminal and playing sounds when a keyboard key is pressed.
 Almost like testing with a real RPi!

    **Disclaimer:** I also wrote the `SimulRPi`_ library